June 1, 2018

 November 17, 2017

-Enhancements to the Search tool continue to move at a fast pace and we are rapidly approaching the release of our fist iteration of Search.
+Search tool continue to move at a fast pace and we are rapidly approaching the release of our fist iteration of Search.
 This first iteration is being released using a development technique called the Minimum Viable Product (MVP), which means at the outset it will only include basic functionality.
 Once the MVP is released, we will continue to collect feedback in order to continually improve the feature.

 The Search MVP contains the key features considered to have the highest value to our members and is our first step on our path to the final product.
 It also serves as a platform to test our assumptions and elicit feedback for improvements and enhancements.
 It is the first of many iterations and will help us to reach our goal of delivering a search engine rich in features and functions.